unquieted/unix-programming-and-regular-expressions-workshop/README.md

 #### Software Tools Summary

 * Using the `software tools` approach helps provide a framework and a mindset for programming and scripting
-* You can combine software tools to solve software programs
+* You can combine software tools to solve software problems
   * This strategy in turn gives you flexibility and helps promote innovation
 * Know your tools and thinking in the `Software Tools` Philosophy will improve your scripting